[ Printer Friendly Version ] [ Report Abuse ]

 "I'm terribly sorry.
-Didn't you hear come in?"
+Didn't you hear me come in?" he asked, raising an eyebrow at her.

 "No, I didn't."

 "They didn't come.
-Did you come here to dance with us again?" she asked, hoping that he wasn't disappointed that her sisters weren't here as well.
+Did you come here to dance with us again?" she asked, hoping that he wasn't disappointed to learn that her sisters weren't here as well.

 "I would rather just talk.
-If that's alright with you, of course," he said, leading her to a golden bench on the edge of the pavilion.
+If that's all right with you, of course,"†he said, leading her to a golden bench on the edge of the pavilion.

 "That would be nice.
-I'd like a moment away from all of my sisters," she admitted, feeling a rush of relief.
+I'd like a moment away from all of my sisters," she admitted, feeling a rush of relief at the chance to have some time to think, without all of her sisters coming at her from every direction.†

-She could finally get a moment of peace and quiet, and talking with Salazar seemed like it would help her not to think about what awaited her at home.
-Her hazel eyes locked with his yellow-green ones, and for a moment she couldn't blink, then tore her eyes away, blushing.
+She could finally get a moment of peace and quiet, and talking with Salazar seemed like it would help her keep her mind off of the things that awaited her at home.
+Her hazel eyes locked with his yellow-green ones, and for a moment she couldn't blink, before finally tearing her eyes away, blushing.

 Dezzy saw that he was wearing a strange ring, one that looked like a snake.
 For some reason, it made her skin prickle with goosebumps.
 She looked up at Salazar, and was relieved to see that his kind smile didn't match his words.
 To think about what his words could have meant...
-A shiver went down her spine, and she tried not to think about it too much.
-Instead, she focused on the glittering columns and dance floor in front of her.
+A shiver went down her spine, and she tried not to focus on it too much.
+Instead, she looked out at the glittering columns and dance floor in front of her.

 "It must be nice, getting to see this all the time," she mused.

 "I suppose.
-Though it does grow tiresome when I have no one to share it with."
+Though it does grow tiresome when I have no one to share it with," Salazar said quietly.

 "Well, your sisters seem to think that you possess the most grace, and are the strongest when it comes to dancing.
-And I have to agree with them."
+And I have to agree with them," Salazar answered, giving her a small smile.

 "I learned from my mother.
 It feels so nice to be able to dance without anyone telling us to stop that sometimes I just wish I could stay here, and not go back home," Dezzy said.